Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "You have plenty of both, Bumpkin," she assured him, and scritched behind his ears.
 He lifted his head into her touch, a gesture that always delighted her.

-"Dunno if I have enough…" he sighed.
+"Dunno if I have enough..." he sighed.
 "When leaders ‘ggressively push egalitarian policies, they either light their people on fire, or light their society on fire."

-"So…" She stirred up a little cowlick of fur with her claw.
+"So..."
+She stirred up a little cowlick of fur with her claw.
 "Which one can you bear?"

  Daar mulled that question over for a long second. "...I want my people ‘ta be the bestest they can be.
 I want ‘em to have a *chance* against the other Deathworlders.
 I don’t wanna see ‘em plow’d under by Humans accidentally... or mebbe later the Ten’Gewek on-purpose.
 They’re nice ‘fer giant space-apes but they *hate* weakness."

-"You know, even *with* the gene therapy, our people are never going to *quite* match them…"
+"You know, even *with* the gene therapy, our people are never going to *quite* match them..."

 "Eh, depends on what ‘ya mean by ‘match’ I guess.
 We’re jus’ gonna hafta deal with that.
 But we can be better’n we are now, an’ we can take off some’a the chains the Hierarchy put on us.
 Shit, I don’ see how we could bear to keep ‘em *on."*